 As we mentioned earlier, trading equity options can appear complex to new traders.
 To clear the mist, check out the quick example listed below.

-- Let's say you think that the value of Barclays shares is undervalued at its current price of £10 per equity
+- Let's say you think that the Barclays shares value is undervalued at its current price of £10 per equity

 - Your online broker offers a 2-months options contract.